 Which local news sources in your community could you add to this list?
 What news sources will best meet the needs of your students?

-Be proactive in creating a foundation for reflective and respective discussion of current events, or any topic, in your classroom.
-Fostering Civil Discourse: A Guide to Classroom Conversations provides specific and detailed guidelines and strategies for setting the stage for your work with current events.
-We especially recommend creating a classroom contract with your students at the beginning of the school year.
+Be proactive in creating a foundation for reflective and brave discussion of current events, or any topic, in your classroom.
+Fostering Civil Discourse: How Do We Talk About Issues that Matter? provides specific and detailed guidelines and strategies for discussing current events with your students, whether you are teaching in person or remotely.
+We especially recommend creating a classroom contract (or a remote learning contract) with your students at the beginning of the school year.